UWPCE-PythonCert/IntroToPython-2014/Syllabus.rst

 More OO -- Inheritance and duck typing

-Special methods

 Week 8: November 19
 ........................

-Decorators
+More OO: Special methods

 Iterators and Generators

-Packages and packaging

 Week 9: December 3
 ....................................

+Decorators

+Packages and packaging

 More data types: arrays and the collections module

 Regular expressions

-Profiling, Performance.

 Week 10: December 10
 .....................................